-“I wouldn’t say that because you’re a strong weight lifter you’ll be a strong climber,” says Justen Sjong, the Boulder-based coach known as The Climbing Sensei.
+“I wouldn’t say that because you’re a strong weight lifter you’ll be a strong climber,” says Justen Sjong, the Boulder-based coach.
 “But if you’re a great climber, I think it’s foolish not to incorporate some kind of weight training into your climbing.”

-While different coaches may tell you different things about which exercises are best, most will tell you this: strength training is a good thing.
-It shouldn’t replace your projecting sessions or your hang boarding routine—beefy lats won’t do you much good if your fingers can’t keep you on the wall—but if you want to avoid injury and maintain base-level fitness, you should integrate some resistance training into your overall plan.
+Strength training shouldn’t replace your projecting sessions or your hang boarding routine—beefy lats won’t do you much good if your fingers can’t keep you on the wall—but if you want to avoid injury and maintain base-level fitness, consider integrating some resistance training into your overall plan.